staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 #### Utilizing information outside the PHP Source

-A different take was used to improve type inference of the `$matches` by-ref parameter of `preg_match()` based on a REGEX-Ast.
+A different take was used to improve type inference of the `$matches` by-ref parameter of `preg_match()` based on a REGEX abstract syntax tree.
 It's a complex story on its own with a [dedicated array shape match inference article](https://staabm.github.io/2024/07/05/array-shapes-for-preg-match-matches.html).

-Last but not least a PHPStan extension was created which introspects the database schema to implement a type inference for sql queries and the SQL AST.
+Last but not least a PHPStan extension was created which introspects the database schema to implement a type inference for the database access layer via SQL abstract syntax tree.
 This is covered by a [series of blog posts](https://staabm.github.io/archive.html#phpstan-dba).

 ### After one focus area is before the next

 This article highlighted only a few of the many contributions I made to PHPStan in the [last](https://staabm.github.io/2023/12/07/contribution-summary-2023.html) [years](https://staabm.github.io/2022/12/20/2022-wrap-up.html).

-A big thank you goes out to [all my sponsors and supporters](https://github.com/sponsors/staabm), who make it possible for me to work on PHPStan and other open-source projects.
+A big thank-you goes out to [all my sponsors and supporters](https://github.com/sponsors/staabm), who make it possible for me to work on PHPStan and other open-source projects.

 While closing this type inference focus chapter, I am looking forward to the next challenges.
 What comes up next will be the topic of a future blog post.